-There are many causes of neuropathy, including diabetes, chemo-induced neuropathy, genetics, inflammatory infections, auto-immune diseases, protein abnormalities, toxic chemicals, poor nutrition, alcoholism, medications and kidney failure.
+Causes of neuropathy include diabetes, chemo-induced neuropathy, genetics, inflammatory infections, auto-immune diseases, protein abnormalities, toxic chemicals, poor nutrition, alcoholism, medications, and kidney failure.

-The precise cause of diabetic neuropathy is still unclear but scientists believe it is due to high levels of blood sugar.
+Although the exact cause of diabetic neuropathy is still unknown, scientists believe it is caused due to high blood sugar levels.
 Other contributing factors include inflammation, high cholesterol levels, high triglycerides, elevated blood pressure, smoking and obesity.
-Evidence suggests that the nerve damage begins early in the disease and individuals diagnosed with prediabetes already have some nerve damage.
+Evidence suggests that the nerve damage begins early in the disease and individuals with prediabetes already have some nerve damage.
 Diabetic neuropathy affects children, teens and adults.

-Research shows that stem cells may improve neuropathy by directly modulating both angiogenesis (the physiological process through which new blood vessels form) and myelination (process of forming a myelin sheath around a nerve to allow nerve impulses to move more quickly).
+Research shows that stem cells improve neuropathy by directly modulating both, angiogenesis (the physiological process through which new blood vessels form) and myelination (the process of myelin sheath formation around a nerve to allow nerve impulses to move more quickly).

-There are currently 41 studies listed on ClinicalTrials.gov evaluating the safety and or efficacy of stem cells for the treatment of diabetic nueropathies. https://clinicaltrials.gov/ct2/results?cond=Diabetic+Neuropathies&term=stem+cell+therapy&cntry=&state=&city=&dist=
+There are currently 47 studies listed on ClinicalTrials.gov evaluating the safety and or efficacy of stem cells for the treatment of diabetic neuropathy. (https://clinicaltrials.gov/ct2/results?cond=Diabetic+Neuropathies&term=stem+cell+therapy&cntry=&state=&city=&dist=)

-Mesenchymal stem cells are self-renewing cells that can be found in almost all organs and tissues including; bone marrow, adipose tissue, umbilical cord blood, compact bone, and other tissues.
+Mesenchymal stem cells are self-renewing cells that can be found in almost all organs and tissues, including bone marrow, adipose tissue, umbilical cord blood, compact bone, and others.

 Based on clinical research, the Stem Cells Transplant Institute in Costa Rica recommends the use of umbilical cord derived mesenchymal stem cells for the treatment of diabetic neuropathy.